Pride Cymru

-Pride Cymru (previously Cardiff Mardi Gras) is an LGBT pride festival held annually in Cardiff, Wales on the August bank holiday weekend.
+Pride Cymru (previously Cardiff Mardi Gras) is an LGBT pride festival held annually in Cardiff, Wales.

-Pride Cymru's Big Weekend is Wales's biggest celebration of equality and diversity.
+Pride Cymru's Big Weekend is the biggest celebration of equality and diversity in Wales.
 Over 3 days, Pride Cymru hosts over 50,000 people in the Welsh capital to raise awareness of equality and diversity and supporting the LGBT+ community.
 As part of the festival, there are various cabaret performances, funfair rides, live music, bars and food stalls, and a family area.

-Etymology

-Despite the Welsh language having the word for 'Pride' (Balchder), the English term is used instead to promote the event.

 History

 The first Cardiff Mardi Gras took place in Bute Park, Cardiff, in September 1999 as a response to an increase in hate crime in South Wales.
 Over 5,000 people attended this inaugural event.
 Cardiff Mardi Gras became a registered charity in 2010.
 Since 2012 the event has included a pride parade through Cardiff city centre.
 In 2014, Cardiff Mardi Gras was renamed Pride Cymru, and has been operating under this name ever since.
 The Charity has 3 Patrons including Steps singer Ian 'H' Watkins, Actress Lu Corfield and Established Drag Performer Rob Keetch 'Dr Bev'.
-Previous Patrons include Russell T Davies, Charlotte Church and Nigel Owens.
+Previous Patrons include Russell T Davies, Charlotte Church, and Nigel Owens.

 Ever since its first event, the festival has continued to grow.
 It now attracts up to 50,000 people over the three days of the Pride Cymru Big Weekend Festival and is considered to be one of the fastest-growing LGBTI events in the UK.

 Pride Cymru was relocated from Bute Park to City Hall Lawns in 2017, due to a booking clash with the Champions League final that year.
 However, the Big Weekend has continued to be held at the City Hall Lawns ever since.
-The event is currently due to continue until at least 2022.
+The 2025 event will return to Bute Park.